ioanacasandra7/python-challenge/README.md

-# repository for bootcamp week 3 python homework
+# repository for bootcamp homework